velcrobots/html-email-template/readme.md

-# Really Simple Responsive HTML Email Template
+# AIN Responsive Email Template

-Sometimes all you want is a really simple HTML email template.
-Here it is.
+For general newsletters that don't need a lot of flashy stuff, use this.

 Preview: http://leemunroe.github.io/html-email-template/email.html